ORESoftware/roodles/README.md

 ```

-# Recommend workflow
+# Recommended workflow

 Install roodles as a dev dependency (as described above).

-Then add this bash script to the root of your project:
+Then add this bash script to your project:

 ```bash
 #!/usr/bin/env bash